ADMIN TECH I 23 (70)

 Education

-: Require High school diploma or high school equivalency certificate issued in accordance with the law of the issuing state.
+: Require High school diploma or high school equivalency certificate issued in accordance with the law of the issuing State.
 Must demonstrate and maintain competency in job functions.

-Hours of Work: 12pm-8pm shift, 5 days a week
+Hours of Work: 2pm-10am shift, 5 days a week.
+Rotating shift includes some weekends and holidays.

 Physical Requirements: Light lifting under 15 lbs., moderate carrying 15-44 lbs., simple grasping, walking, sitting, standing, operating a motor vehicle, operating office equipment, ability to see and hear (with aid), ability to read, write and count, ability to maintain confidentiality, ability to work closely with others.